-Spend two days on the warm sandstone of the desert as you hit the local classic crack climbs in the Moab area.
-You will learn the nuances and skills it takes to climb splitter cracks, by some of the best female guides in the industry.
+Spend two days with us on the warm sandstone of the desert as you hit the local classic crack climbs in the Moab area.
+You will learn the nuances and skills it takes to climb splitter cracks, taught by some of the best women/ non binary guides in the industry.
 During these two days, you will be taken on a tour of the routes that inspired the first ascensionist that put Moab climbing on the Map.

 If you love face climbing and hate climbing cracks.
 You are not alone.
 Crack climbing can be a difficult thing to enjoy if you don’t have the right technique.

 Day 1 – We will brush up on all of our climbing terminologies, commands, knots, hitches, and belay skills to make sure we are all on the same page.
 Then we will dig into the nuances of crack climbing movement.
 Build ourselves some tape gloves and practice these skills for the rest of the afternoon, perfecting them in preparation for Day 2.

 Day 2 – This day is all about climbing and cementing your new movement skills by creating some muscle memory, all the while encouraging each other and making new climbing partners.

 You will leave this course with a few scrapes and bruises but fond memories and new friends.

 This two-day program can start you off on the skills it takes for successful multi-pitch climbing or it can be designed to tick that classic Moab rim route or Dessert Tower off your hit lists.
 This weekend is best for a regular climbing team of women and non- binary folks who are ready to make that progression onto the next step of multi-pitch climbing or Tower Pursuits.
 Your private guide will discuss your goals and help you pick the best Tower or multi-pitch for your skillset.

 Day 1 – Train with your guide and practice and hone skills that you will need for the following days objective.